 The mainframe is a must for large-scale e-business.
 Many of the Fortune 500 companies use mainframes.
 It is almost impossible for any other computers to keep track of a large number of transactions taking place every second.
 Paying the bills of the employees, keeping track of the inventories from what is being sold and bought, keeping track of product those are on the road for delivery, taking orders online etc. and many other responsibilities are bestowed upon mainframes in e-business or e-commerce.
 Only mainframes having the capacity to get these done has become a must for large-scale e-business.

 Mainframes contribute to the management of the majority portion of corporate data.
 But it gets tough to maintain on-premise mainframes.
 Besides systems has to be maintained so that the mainframes can handle the pressure when business are at their peaks.
 So the organization has to have sufficient skills to operate such technology.
 An easy and most popular solution to such problems is cloud computing.
 Cloud computing provides organizations with the information and software services they need thus reducing the infrastructure costs.
 You might start thinking by this time, what have mainframes got anything to do with this?
 Yes, you got it right.
 Mainframes take care of the high-speed data transfer which is mandatory in this case.

 Can Mainframes Take a Stand in the Era Cloud Computing?

-Mainframes lack a lot of capabilities which cloud computing has to offer.
+Mainframes lack a lot of capabilities that cloud computing has to offer.
 Nobody wants to aspen millions of dollars just for the sake of only one certain type of work.
 But in the long run, this will help out a lot.
-For a small company having a very small amount of workload this isn’t important but a multinational company having to transfer information in real time over countries needs this desperately.
+For a small company having a very small amount of workload this isn’t important but a multinational company having to transfer information in real-time over countries needs this desperately.

 Mainframe in Healthcare